-- 1. Scholarly paper, meeting the requirements listed below - 2.
-Completion of interim assignments - 3.
-Class participation (discretionary 1/3 letter grade)
+- 1. Scholarly paper, meeting the requirements listed below

+- 2. Completion of interim assignments

+- 3. Class participation

 Reading for Class:

 - 1. No required books, except that you must obtain a Bluebook if you do not already have one - 2.
 Articles listed below are required unless otherwise indicated.